Fred Perry: 1932

 In January, Perry won the Coupe de Noel in Paris beating Marcel Bernard and Jean Borotra.
 The following week, Perry beat Bernard in the final of the Flanders club event in Roubaix.
 In February, Perry beat Pat Hughes in the final of the Kingston championships in Jamaica.
 Then Perry beat Harry Lee in the final of the Bermuda championships.
 Soon after returning to the UK in March, Perry beat Lee in the final of the Tally-Ho!
 Open Tennis Championships in Birmingham.
-In April, Perry came from two sets down to beat George Lyttleton Rogers in the final of the British hardcourt championships in Bournemouth.
+In April, Perry came from two sets down to beat George Lyttleton Rogers in the final of the British Hard Court Championships in Bournemouth.
 In May, Perry beat William Powell in the final of Harrogate championships.
 In July, Perry won the Herga Club tournament beating Takeo Kuwabara in the final.
 In September at the Pacific Southwest championships, Perry was 5–2 down in the final set and saved three match points before winning an epic quarter final 12–10 in the final set against Keith Gledhill.
 He went on to beat Satoh to take the title.
 Perry won the Pacific coast championships in October beating Bunny Austin in the final.